testcontainers/testcontainers-dotnet/docs/modules/index.md

 ## Implement a module

-Testcontainers offers two ways of implementing a module, depending on the complexity of the use case.
-For simple modules, developers can inherit from the `ContainerBuilder` class.
-It provides a straightforward way to build a module and configure it as needed.

-For more advanced use cases, Testcontainers provides a second option for developers to inherit from `ContainerBuilder<TBuilderEntity, TContainerEntity, TConfigurationEntity>`.
-This class offers a more flexible and powerful way to build modules and provides access to additional features and configurations.

 The Testcontainers for .NET repository contains a .NET [template](https://github.com/testcontainers/testcontainers-dotnet/tree/develop/src/Templates) to scaffold advanced modules quickly.
 To create and add a new module to the Testcontainers solution file, checkout the repository and install the .NET template first:

 ```console